-- Determining the clustering tendency of a set of data, i.e., distinguishing whether non-random structure actually exists in the data. - 2.
-Comparing the results of a cluster analysis to externally known results, e.g., to externally given class labels. - 3.
-Evaluating how well the results of a cluster analysis fit the data without reference to external information. - Use only the data - 4.
-Comparing the results of two different sets of cluster analyses to determine which is better. - 5.
-Determining the 'correct' number of clusters.
+- 1. Internal Evaluation: Evaluating how well the results of a cluster analysis fit the data without reference to external information. - Use only the data - 2.
+Determining the clustering tendency of a set of data, i.e., distinguishing whether non-random structure actually exists in the data. - 3.
+External Evaluation: Comparing the results of a cluster analysis to externally known results, e.g., to externally given class labels. - 4.
+Determining the 'correct' number of clusters. - 5.
+Comparing the results of two different sets of cluster analyses to determine which is better.